amantus-ai/llm-codes/README.md

-# Web Documentation to Markdown Converter
+# Web Documentation to llms.txt Generator

 A powerful web application that converts technical documentation from 69+ major documentation sites into clean, AI-optimized Markdown format.
 Transform documentation from programming languages, frameworks, cloud platforms, databases, and more into LLM-friendly content.
 Built with Next.js 15, Tailwind CSS v4, and TypeScript.